-- 2022 EQUITY COMPENSATION PLAN INFORMATION
+2023 EQUITY COMPENSATION PLAN INFORMATION

-The following table sets forth, as of December 31, 2022, certain information with respect to all compensation plans under which equity securities are authorized for issuance.
+The following table sets forth, as of December 31, 2023, certain information with respect to all compensation plans under which equity securities are authorized for issuance.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted avera exercise pri of outstandi options, warran and righ (b) ng nts nts Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Fian Category (a) (D) J' ' (C) Equity compensation plans approved by security holders (1) 1,730,166 \$ 0. .00 5,530,261 Equity compensation plans not approved by security holders (3) 113,494 \$ 0. .00 8,535,945 Equity compensation plans not approved by security holders (4) 4,161 \$ 0. .00
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted average exercise price of outstanding options, warrants and rights (b) (2) remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders (1) 1,785,335 \$ - 5,077,567 Equity compensation plans not approved by security holders (3) 84,836 \$ - 8,492,212

-- (1) Refers to the Equity Incentive Plan and assumes that awards of restricted stock units will vest at maximum levels. - (2) The weighted average exercise price does not take into account restricted stock units because they have no exercise price. - (3) Refers to the phantom units of Viper (settled in Viper common units), granted under the Viper LTIP that was approved by Viper's unitholders. - (4) Refers to the QEP Resources, Inc. 2018 Long-Term Incentive Plan assumed by Diamondback in connection with the merger with QEP, under which 4,161 restricted stock awards remained outstanding as of December 31, 2022.
+- (1) Refers to the Equity Incentive Plan and assumes that awards of restricted stock units will vest at maximum levels - (2) The weighted average exercise price does not take into account restricted stock units because they have no exercise price. - (3) Refers to the restricted stock units of Viper (settled in Viper common stock), granted under the Viper LTIP that was approved by Viper's unitholders.

-2022 DIRECTOR COMPENSATION
+- 2023 DIRECTOR COMPENSATION

 Our non-employee directors receive a combination of cash and equity compensation designed to attract and retain qualified candidates to serve on our board of directors.
 In setting non-employee director compensation, our board of directors considers the significant amount of time that directors spend in fulfilling their duties to the Company and our stockholders as well as the skill level required by our non-employee directors.
 The compensation committee is responsible for determining the type and amount of compensation for our non-employee directors.
-The compensation committee engaged Meridian, as its independent compensation consultant, to assist in the annual review of non-employee director compensation with a view to provide a pay program that compensates nonemployee directors near the median of our peers by providing benchmark compensation data and recommendations for non-employee director compensation program design.
+The compensation committee engaged Meridian, as its independent compensation consultant, to assist in the annual review of non-employee director compensation with a view to provide a pay program that compensates non-employee directors near the median of our peers by providing benchmark compensation data and recommendations for non-employee director compensation program design.
 Employee directors are not separately compensated for their service on the Board.
-The 2022 non-employee director compensation program was modified to include an Annual Retainer for the Former Chairman of the Board in the amount of \$120,000.
+The 2023 non-employee director compensation program was modified effective April 1, 2023 to increase the annual director cash retainer from \$80,000 per year to \$90,000 per year and to include an annual cash retainer of \$25,000 per year for the Lead Independent Director.